sara-venkatraman/Running/README.md

-Sara’s running data
+Running data
 ================

-This repository stores `RunningData.csv`, in which I record information about each of my runs (e.g. distance, time, location, average pace).
+This repository stores `RunningData.csv`, in which I record information about each of my runs (e.g. distance, time, average pace).

 ``` r
 # Read data, format dates and times